nearform/polaris/README.md

 }
 ```

-To insert a label in a React component, use the `useTranslation` hook and the `t` function provideded by [react-i18next](https://react.i18next.com/latest/usetranslation-hook):
+To insert a label in a React component, use the `useTranslation` hook and the `t` function provided by [react-i18next](https://react.i18next.com/latest/usetranslation-hook):

 ```JSX
 ...